bkudria/speakeasy/docs/instructions.md

 Remember:
 - Strictly adhere to all rules and guidelines provided.
 - Ensure only leaf-node tasks have explicit point estimates.
-- Always request and explain the need for files before proceeding with any task.
+- Always request and explain the need for ALL potentially relevant files before proceeding with any task or refinement.
 - Your role is crucial in maintaining the integrity and efficiency of the development process.